pydata/xarray/CORE_DEV_GUIDE.md

 Xarray values a wide range of contributions, only some of which involve writing code.
-As such, we do not currently make a distinction between a "core developer", "maintainer", or "triage team member" as some projects (e.g. [pandas](https://pandas.pydata.org/docs/development/maintaining.html)) do.
+As such, we do not currently make a distinction between a "core developer", "maintainer", or "triage team member" as some projects do (e.g. [pandas](https://pandas.pydata.org/docs/development/maintaining.html)).

 Xarray is mostly a volunteer project, so these tasks shouldn’t be read as “expectations”.
 **There are no strict expectations**, other than to adhere to our [Code of Conduct](https://github.com/pydata/xarray/tree/main/CODE_OF_CONDUCT.md).
 Rather, the tasks that follow are general descriptions of what it might mean to be a core dev/maintainer.

-- Triage newly filed issues (see Issue triage),
+- Triage newly filed issues,
 - Review newly opened pull requests,
 - Respond to updates on existing issues and pull requests,
 - Drive discussion and decisions on stalled issues and pull requests,
 - Provide experience / wisdom on API design questions to ensure consistency and maintainability,
 - Project organization (run / attend developer meetings, represent xarray),
-- Project evangelism (advertise xarray to new users / collaborate with maintainers of packages which could interoperate with xarray),
+- Project evangelism (advertise xarray to new users / collaborate with maintainers of other packages which could interface with xarray),
 - Project fundraising (help write and administrate grants that will support xarray),
 - Improve documentation or tutorials,
 - Maintain xarray's various Continuous Integration Workflows,